 The SHT is home to both the Superior 50 Trail Race and the Superior 100 Trail Race.
+Several races in Duluth also use the SHT, including the Grand Traverse and Wild Duluth races.

 Made possible by the awesome folks at the Superior Hiking Trail Association